rookasrudzianskas/boomx/docs/http.md

 500ms.
 This interval is currently not configurable.
 Requests for event types `start` and `completed` will always be sent.

-By default, Cog will send requests for all event types.
+By default, BoomX will send requests for all event types.
 Clients can change which events trigger webhook requests by specifying `webhook_events_filter` in the prediction request.
 For example, if you only wanted requests to be sent at the start and end of the prediction, you would provide: